 Roles of Easterseals Colorado camp counselors and staff

-The Camp model was created over 20 years ago through collaboration between Children's Hospital Colorado and Easterseals Colorado.
+The Camp model was created in 1986 through collaboration between Children's Hospital Colorado and Easterseals Colorado.
 They are dedicated to working together to create a good learning experience that children and adults can take home.

 The Easterseals Colorado Camp staff is responsible for the care of all the campers and siblings and activities.
 The program and activities of the Camp are a part of the typical daily activities of their camps.
 The Camp is only one week out of a whole summer of weekly programs that the Easterseals Colorado staff supports.
 By the time the Camp starts, counselors have had experience working with children with major needs and are skilled at running camp activities.